zboucek/flightmare/docs/source/tutorials_ros/motion_planning.rst

 Follow the OMPL documentation example so that the solution can be computed.

-Generate Point Cloud and visualize solution path
+Generate Point Cloud and Visualize Solution Path
 ------------------------------------------------

 Create a Point Cloud